jpaulm/javafbp/README.md

     gradle build

 As a result a `javafbp-x.x.x.jar` file will be created in the `build/libs` directory.
 It will include the JavaFBP core (runtime) and all the examples from the source code (sub-package `com.jpmorrsn.fbp.resourcekit.examples`).

-**You should also make sure that the current Java JDK `tools.jar` file is listed in your project's classpath.**

 **`resourcekit` is now in the hierarchy, as of version v4.0.1** .